codingwithjae/dropdownNavegationMenu/README.md

-# Frontend Mentor - Intro section with dropdown navigation solution
+# Frontend Mentor - Intro section with a dropdown navigation solution

-This is a solution to the [Intro section with dropdown navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
+This is a solution to the [Intro section with a dropdown navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).

 Frontend Mentor challenges help to improve coding skills by building realistic projects.